Introduction

 Could Pests or Rodents Be Damaging the Wiring?

-Pests and rodents can cause significant damage to your home’s electrical wiring, leading to frequent breaker trips.
-This issue is more common than many homeowners realize and can pose serious safety risks, including electrical fires.
-Understanding the potential impact of pests on your wiring and knowing how to address these issues is crucial for maintaining a safe and functional home.
+Pests can severely compromise rodents can cause significant damage to your home’s electrical wiring, leading to frequent breaker trips.
+This issue is more common than many homeowners realize and poses significant safety risks, including potential electrical fires.
+Understanding how pests affect your wiring and knowing how to address these issues is vital for maintaining a safe home.

 Understanding the Impact of Pests on Wiring